Charles Mary Wentworth (1798 ship)

-Charles Mary Wentworth was a privateer ship built in 1798 by local investors in Liverpool, Nova Scotia, the first privateer ship from British North America in the Napoleonic Wars.
+Charles Mary Wentworth was a privateer ship built in 1798, by local investors in Liverpool, Nova Scotia, the first privateer ship from British North America in the Napoleonic Wars.
 The ship was named after Charles Mary Wentworth, the son of then governor of Nova Scotia, Sir John Wentworth.
 The ship Charles Mary Wentworth launched privateering in Nova Scotia during the Napoleonic Wars.
 Her success in capturing 11 valuable ships in her short two-year career led to the commissioning of a dozen other privateer ships from Nova Scotia.

 History

-Sir John Wentworth was named Lieutenant Governor of Nova Scotia in 1792 after the death of Governor John Parr.
+Sir John Wentworth was named Lieutenant Governor of Nova Scotia in 1792, after the death of Governor John Parr.
 Wentworth is called the Loyalist Governor, so his allegiances can be tied to Britain.
-In 1801 Charles Wentworth was appointed to as a councillor of Halifax.
+In 1801, Charles Wentworth was appointed to as a councilor of Halifax.
 This can be seen by his licensing of over two dozen privateers between the years of 1797 to 1802.
 Charles Mary Wentworth was licensed for privateering in the spring of 1798, the first British North American privateer to cruise for enemy ships in the French Revolutionary and Napoleonic Wars.

-Charles Mary Wentworth was bigger than most colonial privateer schooners, although still a relatively small warship at only 130 tons.
-However she was heavily armed with 16 carriage guns, and carried a crew of 80 men provisioned for up to six months of cruising.
+Charles Mary Wentworth was bigger than most colonial privateer schooners, although still a relatively small warship at only 130 tons (BM).
+However she was heavily armed with 16 carriage guns, carried a crew of 80 men, and provisioned for up to six months of cruising.

 Captain Joseph Freeman commanded her on her first cruise; his three officers were Thomas Parker, Joseph Barss Jr., and Enos Collins.
-Charles Mary Wentworth sailed on 15 August 1798 with a crew of 67 men and four boys.
+Charles Mary Wentworth sailed on 15 August 1798, with a crew of 67 men and four boys.
 She headed southward to the West Indies pursuing French and Spanish vessels.
 On this cruise they were able to take two prizes from a Spanish brigantine, Santisima del Carmen.
 The Spanish brigantine was carrying cocoa, cotton, and sugar when she was captured on 4 September.
 She arrived in Liverpool on 11 September.
 The cargo was auctioned off for £7,460 while the ship was auctioned for £871.10.
 The other prize was the American brig Morning Star, recaptured from the French.